-- WNV-positive mosquito pool counts are at an all-time high this season - Health care providers should have a heightened clinical suspicion for West Nile infection in persons with clinically compatible symptoms
+- WNV-positive mosquitoes have been found in seven PA counties- Beaver, Berks, Bucks, Delaware, Erie, Franklin and Philadelphia. - Health care providers should have a heightened clinical suspicion for West Nile infection in persons with clinically compatible symptoms.

-As of July 23, 2018, routine seasonal monitoring conducted by the Pennsylvania Department of Environmental Protection (DEP) West Nile virus (WNV) surveillance program has detected 1,109 WNV-infected mosquito samples and two WNV-infected birds from 43 counties throughout the Commonwealth.
-WNV-positive mosquito pool counts are higher at this point in the season than in any other year since surveillance began in 2000.
+As of July 17, 2019, routine seasonal monitoring conducted by the Pennsylvania Department of Environmental Protection (DEP) West Nile virus (WNV) surveillance program has detected WNV in pooled mosquito samples from seven counties: Beaver, Berks, Bucks, Delaware, Erie, Franklin and Philadelphia.
+This indicates that WNV has begun to circulate in Pennsylvania.
 Risk of human WNV infection is likely to remain elevated over the next several months.
-Additional surveillance data is available at http://www.westnile.state.pa.us/surv.htm.

 DOH would like to remind health care providers to consider the diagnosis of arboviral infection in persons presenting with undifferentiated febrile illness or signs of meningoencephalitis, to ask about recent travel history, and to collect appropriate diagnostic specimens.
-All arbovirus infections (e.g., infections due to West Nile, dengue, chikungunya, Zika, Powassan, etc.) are reportable to DOH within 24 hours in Pennsylvania.
+All arbovirus infections (e.g., infections due to West Nile, dengue, chikungunya, Zika, Powassan, etc.) are reportable within 24 hours in Pennsylvania.